ng-chicago/ng-chicago.github.io/_drafts/2019-03-20-web-push-notifications-part-1.md

 date: 2019-03-20 07:30:44 -0500
 tags: [Angular, Chrome, Firefox, 'Push API']
 comments: true
-description: "Adding push notifications to an Angular PWA."
+description: "Enabling browser notifications in an Angular PWA."
 ---
 {{ page.description }} Creating Opt-In Push Notifications.

 Last Updated March 20, 2019
 {:.post-meta}

+# Push Notifications Are Hampered By Many Browser Variations #

 # Most notification requests are ANNOYING #
 Getting users to add a home screen shortcut to your [PWA](https://developers.google.com/web/progressive-web-apps/){:target="_blank"} will greatly increase it's use.
 Since PWAs are relatively new, there is no constancy with how different browsers handle A2HS.
 It is a moving target.